 Every year millions of Europeans visit historical monuments and sites throughout Europe on European Heritage Days.
 These are a joint initiative of the Council of Europe and the European Union in which over forty countries participate each year.
 The main aim of European Heritage Days are to promote awareness of our built, natural and cultural heritage and to promote Europe’s common cultural heritage.
 In Ireland we celebrate European Heritage Days with a full week of events throughout National Heritage Week.

-The Heritage Council coordinates National Heritage Week with support from the Department of the Environment, Heritage & Local Government & Failte Ireland.
+The Heritage Council coordinates National Heritage Week with support from the Department of Arts, Heritage and The Gaeltacht, as well as Local Government & Failte Ireland.